 Although the Project Steering Committee usually provides a forum for close coordination between UNDP and the government, the project delays speak to the fact that the PSC in this case was unable to make key decisions in order to adequately remove project bottlenecks in a timely manner.
 Interviews with key stakeholders suggest that the success of these meetings depends very much on the meeting chair, and although there was good participation in terms of presence the substantive participation of those present was sometimes lacking.
 The long project duration also meant turnover of participants and lack of continuity in project decision-making.

 The UNDP CO wrote an official letter to the Minister of the executing ministry (MoESD) in December of 2018 in order to signal the delivery issues with the project.
 Although this was a significant motivation to improve delivery, this should have been done much earlier and ideally a project manager would have been hired at an earlier date.
-The project assistant, who effectively acted as project manager after the departure of the original (after the end of the 5 year secondment period for civil servants) should be given credit for ensuring 90% of the project delivery over the last 18 months of the project.
+The project assistant, who effectively acted as project manager after the departure of the original (after the end of the 5 year secondment period for civil servants) should be given credit for ensuring over 60% of the project delivery over the last 18 months of the project.

 It has been well established through interviews with UNDP and numerous government counterparts as well as through the recently-conducted SIDS evaluation by GEF, that the absorption capacity is typically low in SIDS, and is the case for Mauritius, as most projects receiving international funds has to be extended, in which case projects should be scaled accordingly accounting for these limitations.